 About 1% of the population die each year.
 At the beginning of the 20th century almost everybody died at home but by the end of the century it was down to about 20%.
 Nationally, about two-thirds of us would prefer to die at home.

-The resources on these pages are intended to raise awareness among housing and care practitioners and providers of the current agendas and developments in practice around end of life care.
-They also include tools that have been developed to assist with the provision of end of life care services in the community.
+The resources on these pages are intended to raise awareness among housing and care practitioners and providers of the current agendas and developments in practice around bereavement and end of life care.
+They also include tools that have been developed to assist with the provision of bereavement and end of life care services in the community.

 The Housing LIN is pleased to share our learning, resources and insights working with housing with care providers on this webpage.
 We are also able to help develop your bereavement support services and approaches to end of life care planning.
 For more about how we can help support you in these extraordinary times email email@example.com.

 And for more resources related to end of life care for people living with dementia click on Dementia Practice